Phir Wahi Talash

 Phir Wahi Talash is a television show by director Lekh Tandon broadcast on Doordarshan in 1989–1990.

-The show's theme ghazal Mere humsafar mere saath tum, Kabhi haadson ki dagar mile kabhi muskilon ka safar mile was quite popular.
+The show's theme ghazal Mere humsafar mere saath tum, Kabhi haadson ki dagar mile kabhi mushkilon ka safar mile was quite popular.
 This iconic ghazal 'Mere Humsafar mere Saath tum....' is sung by Shobhana Rao, an accomplished and talented ghazal and light music singer in New Delhi, India.

 Synopsis

 The show is a love story between Padma (Poonam Rehani Sarin), a wealthy girl, and Narendra (Ashwini Kumar), a poor boy studying for a BA degree.
 Ashwini's neighbour (Himani Shivpuri) likes Narendra, but Padma's strict father disapproves of the relationship and arranges her marriage to Sagar (Rakesh Kapoor).
 However, as Sagar is portrayed as a modern thinker, he lets his wife go to be with the man she loves.